+Like other fatty acid oxidation disorders, newborn screening is one way to diagnose this problem.
 Newborn screening by tandem mass spectrometry of blood spots can identify the most severe cases of GA2/MADD in early infancy.
 An organic acid analysis of urine samples is also used for diagnostic purposes.
-If necessary, further studies can determine whether the defect is in the ETF or ETFDH protein.
-Both can be identified by analysis of cellular activity.
+If necessary, further studies on the analysis of cellular activity can determine whether the defect is in the ETF or ETFDH protein.
 Molecular testing for these defects is usually more readily available than protein diagnostics.

 Severe forms of GA2/MADD can be diagnosed before birth by using organic acid analysis to identify increased glutaric acid in amniotic fluid.
 In some cases, an ultrasound examination of the fetus will show cysts in the kidneys.

 Without immediate treatment, infants with the most severe GA2/MADD defects often die during the first weeks of life, usually from heart-associated problems.
 Fortunately, most newborns who receive early treatment can survive well into adulthood.
-The primary form of treatment is frequent feedings, every 2-3 hours to start, to avoid going without food (fasting).
+Like other fatty acid oxidation disorders, the primary form of treatment is frequent feedings.
+Patients must eat every 2-3 hours to start to avoid going without food (fasting).
 In some cases, continuous feeding of carbohydrates through a stomach tube may be necessary to prevent low blood sugar, especially at night.
 A riboflavin supplement may help some patients by stabilizing the defective protein.
-Pharmacologic doses of carnitine (50-100 mg/kg/day) are given to help remove unused fats and amino acids.
+Pharmacologic doses of carnitine (50-100 mg/kg/day) are given as well to help remove unused fats and amino acids.

 Mildly ill children with MADD should be given liquids that contain glucose or sugars frequently.
-Parents should call their health care provider immediately whenever these infants become excessively sleepy, are vomiting, have diarrhea, a fever, poor appetite, or an infection.
-In hospital, these children will be given sugar intravenously to provide energy.
+Parents should call their health care provider immediately whenever these infants show signs of lethargy, vomiting, diarrhea, fever, poor appetite, or an infection.
+Once in the hospital, these children will be given sugar intravenously to provide energy and correct the issues.